lsst/dp0_lsst_io/docs/delegate-resources/virtual-events.rst

 In addition to the virtual seminars and the publicly available recordings, requests for custom seminars are considered.
 These can be presentations or tutorials, and could be virtual or in-person.

-Due to the limited resources, priority will be given to requests from scientists at small and/or underserved institutions (SUIs).
+Due to the limited resources, priority will be given to requests from scientists at small and underserved institutions (SUIs), primarily undergraduate institutions (PUIs), and minority-serving institutions (MSIs).
 Requests sent at least 6 weeks in advance are more likely to be accommodated.

 **Example requests:**